Best Places to Spot Winter Wildlife in Marin

 Whales aren’t the only marine mammals you’ll see this winter in Marin.
 Point Reyes is also home of the northern elephant seal, along with harbor seals and sea lions.
 Elephant seals are large and loud and full of personality.
 You’ll likely see them sprawled out along the beaches in the area, lounging around and basking in the sunshine.

 For the best views, head to Chimney Rock and the surrounding area.
-There are actually a few specifics lookouts—the elephant seals at the Sea Lion Lookout and the Elephant Seal Overlook—both located near Chimney Rock.
+There are actually a few specific lookouts—the elephant seals at the Sea Lion Lookout and the Elephant Seal Overlook—both located near Chimney Rock.
 While it’s not recommended to get too close to the seals, there will be docents on hand with binoculars should you want a closer look.
 From there, you can observe the animals’ behavior, including mothers birthing the pups.

 Fun fact: After being absent for more than 150 years, elephant seals returned to the Point Reyes Headlands in the early 1970s.